Flume-formerly-Laika/NL2Flow/README.md

 # Run the setup script
 .\setup.ps1

-# Edit the .env file to add your OpenAI API key
+# Edit the .env file to add your Google API key
 notepad .env

 # Start the application